arminnv/Deep-Learning-Fall-2024/README.md

    - Generative Adversarial Networks (GAN) and Conditional GAN (CGAN), mathematical foundation, architecture, applications, and most important networks (GAN, DCGAN, CycleGAN, WGAN, and state of art networks)
 10. Generative Models (Diffusion)

-For more details, please refer to the project report in the `Project/` directory.